Evan Golden (wrestler): National Wrestling Alliance (2023–present)

-On February 9, 2024, Golden debuted for National Wrestling Alliance Joe Cazana Promotions Southeast, the official southeastern territory for the NWA.
+On February 9, 2024, Golden debuted for National Wrestling Alliance Joe Cazana Promotions Southeast, the first official southeastern territory for the NWA.
 Golden teamed alongside Michael Gabriel as The Guiding Light in a losing effort to The Country Gentlemen, AJ and KC Cazana.

-Golden and Gabriel returned to NWA-JCP on May 10, 2024 at Showdown at Sunbright, revealing Sal Rinauro as their new manager.
+Golden and Gabriel returned to NWA-JCP on May 10, 2024, at Showdown at Sunbright, revealing Sal Rinauro as their new manager.
 The Guiding Light, now accompanied by Rinauro, faced Gustavo and JeMiale.
 Golden and Gabriel emerged victorious after Golden blinded JeMiale with an eyerake, allowing Rinauro to burn JeMiale with a fireball from the Book of Gabriel.
-After stealing the victory, Golden and Gabriel remained at ringside for Rinauro’s match with Tyler Shoop.
+After stealing the victory, Golden and Gabriel remained at ringside for Rinauro's match with Tyler Shoop.
 Golden attempted to use the Book of Gabriel fireball on Shoop, but the fire did not take shape, allowing Shoop to throw Rinauro into the book and execute a schoolboy pin.
 After the loss for Rinauro, a tense argument ensued before Golden and Rinauro made up.

 On June 1, 2024, Golden competed at the NWA Back to the Territories tapings of Powerrr, where he was defeated by Wayne Moxxi with a springboard elbow drop.
 On June 14, Golden and Gabriel challenged The Zenith (JR Miller and TDT) to a match at NWA-JCP Showcase Series: Back to the Basics in Decatur, Tennessee.
 Golden and Gabriel lost the match after Gabriel failed his attempt to cheat.
 On August 29, The Guiding Light debuted for the fourth official territory, NWA Kross Fire.
 At the event, JaMiale recruited Rabbit Rogue and challenged Golden and Gabriel to a tag team match in response to the fireball incident.
 Golden and Gabriel emerged unsuccessful after a double roll up.

 Golden entered the Carson Drake Invitational Battle Royal at NWA-JCP Matinee at the Matches on September 29, 2024.
 Despite an endorsement from Drake, Golden was eliminated from the match by Karl Parker.
 After pulling Parker off the apron to eliminate him, the two fought around the venue, igniting a new rivalry.
 In the main event of the show, Golden was defeated by Parker and KC Cazana in a no holds barred triple threat match.

 On May 24, 2025, Golden entered a tag team gauntlet match at NWA Kross Fire Independent Uprising XIX, teaming with Austin Lane.
 Golden and Lane successfully reigned over The Coven before fighting off with Mystic Maulers, eliminating themselves from the gauntlet.
 The following night, Golden competed at NWA-JCP Beer Market Brawl in Knoxville, teaming with Michael Gabriel against Magic Jake Dumas and Rabbit Rogue.
 Golden and Gabriel were defeated after Rogue submitted Golden.
-On August 28, Golden competed in a four way elimination match against Rabbit Rogue, JeMiale, and Logan Grove at night one of NWA Kross Fire’s fairground event in Sevierville, Tennessee.
+On August 28, Golden competed in a four-way elimination match against Rabbit Rogue, JeMiale, and Logan Grove at night one of NWA Kross Fire's fairground event in Sevierville, Tennessee.
 In the match, Golden pinned Rabbit Rogue before being eliminated from the match by JeMiale, who emerged victorious.
 On night two, Golden teamed alongside Big Booty Judy, defeating Kohnor Martin and Nikki Wilde in a mixed tag team match.